blabla-my/HyperV-in-KVM/README.md

 # HyperV-in-KVM
 Run a HyperV hypervisor inside Qemu/KVM.
 This repo contains scripts for setting up such an environment.

+(This has been verified on a ubuntu20.04 bare metal host but fails on a ubuntu20.04 ESXI host.)

 Firstly, obtain a windows server 2025 ISO from microsoft, and creates Qemu disk image.
 ```
 ./setup.sh